killerbossoriginal/quaderno/Inglese/Shakespeare/Shall i compare thee.md

-Retoric Figures
+Rhetoric Figures
-- Metapphor with the sun
+- Metaphor with the sun
 - Personification: Death

-This sonnet is addressed to a friend, a patron or a lover, the adresee is addressed directly into the sonnet.
+This sonnet is addressed to a friend, a patron or a lover, the addressee is addressed directly into the sonnet.